SteadyOptions is an options trading forum where you can find solutions from top options traders. Join Us!

 Therefore, you know to look for a hedge that is far out (maybe around six months), as vega will be higher and the option will move as the implied volatility increases.

-At the same time, you understand that options at the money are the most expensive, whereas strikes out of the money will start behaving at the money as they see higher implied volatility, which can increase their premium.
+At the same time, you understand that options at the money are the most expensive, whereas strikes out of the money will start behaving at the money as they see higher implied volatility, which can increase the option premium.

 Conclusion